Beijing threatens response to 'unacceptable' virus measures

-BEIJING (AP) — Beijing blasted testing requirements on passengers from China and threatened countermeasures against countries involved based on reciprocity.
+BEIJING (AP) — The Chinese government blasted COVID-19 testing requirements imposed on passengers from China and threatened countermeasures against countries involved, which include the U.S. and several European nations.

 “We believe that the entry restrictions adopted by some countries targeting China lack scientific basis, and some excessive practices are even more unacceptable,” Foreign Ministry spokesperson Mao Ning said at a daily briefing Tuesday.